iutools/iutools/doc/for-devs/test-plan.md

 - Leaving the word entry opened, search for a word that does not return any results like 'blahblahblah'
    - Make sure the Word Entry window is NOT showing
-- Search again for 'education' to make sure the WordEntry window is shown
+- Search again for 'inuksuk' to make sure the WordEntry window is shown
 - Search for a query that returns some hits but is not itself a word, ex: lang=IU, word='iglum'
   - Make sure that some hits are displayed, but that the Word Entry window is NOT SHOWN
 - Close the word info windows